wksports/FreeAskWorld_Vint_Baseline/README.md

 ---

 ## 📦 Usage
-If you need to verify whether the model is usable, you can run: `run_inference.py`
+If you need to verify whether the model is usable, you can run: `run_inference.py`.
+It reads the contents of the `image` folder to perform inference.

 ### Recording Topological Maps